open-feature/action/README.md

 - **Automate flag validation** in pull request workflows
 - **Detect configuration drift** between environments
+- **Compare multiple flag providers** or environments directly
 - **Enforce governance** by requiring review of flag changes
 - **Generate audit trails** of all flag modifications

 **Recommended setup:** Use both git comparison (to see what changed in your PR) and remote comparison (to check drift from your flag management system).
+For multi-environment setups, use remote-to-remote comparison to validate consistency.

 ### Security Teams